 For named professorships, when listed after the name, capitalize proper nouns and professor but not the discipline or other identifier [Fred Chernoff, Harvey Picker Professor of international relations; Kenny Barron, 2002-2003 Christian A. Johnson Endeavor Foundation artist-in-residence].

 Note the distinction between the formal name of an endowed chair and the appropriate title for the person holding it: chair in, but professor of [She was awarded the William Henry Crawshaw Chair in literature.
 Margaret Maurer, William Henry Crawshaw Professor of literature.].

 university.
-Capitalize only when used in a proper name.
-[The university has implemented a strategic plan.
+Always capitalize when referring to Colgate University.
+[The University has implemented a strategic plan.
 Colgate University is in Hamilton, N.Y.
 They visited Stanford, Yale, and Princeton universities.].